tanteikg/myquantumkey/README.md

  - “CheckKey”: to allow anyone to retrieve the key verification blob for user verification

 ##	Threat model
-o	Attacker attempts to perform an unauthorized CreateKey or ConfirmKey.
+- 	Attacker attempts to perform an unauthorized CreateKey or ConfirmKey.
- -	Not possible since Attacker does not have wallet key to sign the transaction o	Attacker attempts to retrieve the secret from ConfirmKey
+   --	Not possible since Attacker does not have wallet key to sign the transaction
- -	Not possible since Keccak256 cannot be reversed o	Attacker attempts to impersonate as wallet owner after using a quantum computer to find the wallet private key
+-	 Attacker attempts to retrieve the secret from ConfirmKey --	Not possible since Keccak256 cannot be reversed
- -	Not possible since Attacker does not know the secret, and cannot present the zero-knowledge proof of the secret
+-	Attacker attempts to impersonate as wallet owner after using a quantum computer to find the wallet private key --	Not possible since Attacker does not know the secret, and cannot present the zero-knowledge proof of the secret